E. B. Creasy & Company

-E. B. Creasy & Company PLC is a conglomerate holding company in Sri Lanka.
+E. B. Creasy & Company PLC is a listed conglomerate holding company in Sri Lanka.
 The company was founded in 1878.
 E. B. Creasy acquired Darley Butler & Company, another one of the oldest companies in Sri Lanka in 1967.
-The company went public in 1968 and was listed on the Colombo Stock Exchange.
-E. B. Creasy & Company is one of the largest conglomerates in Sri Lanka with a brand value of LKR1,538 million in 2019.
+The company went public in 1968 and was listed on the Colombo Stock Exchange (CSE).
+E. B. Creasy & Company PLC is one of the largest conglomerates in Sri Lanka with a brand value of LKR1,538 million in 2019.
 The company was ranked 71st in the LMD 100, an annual list of quoted companies in Sri Lanka in 2019.

 History

 Edward Bennet Creasy founded E. B. Creasy & Company in Colombo in 1878.
 By 1907, the office of the company was located on Baillie Street in Colombo Fort while Edward Bennet Creasy was still the proprietor.
-The founder's son Edward Becket Creasy was managing the business.
+The founder's son Edward Bennet Creasy was managing the business.
 Edward Bennet Creasy was a member of the Ceylon Chamber of Commerce.
 E. B. Creasy & Company incorporated in 1929 as a limited liability company and was listed on the Colombo Stock Exchange in 1968.
 Darley Butler was formed as a partnership between Edward Darley and Samuel Butler in 1848.
 Darley Butler converted to a limited liability company in 1920 and was acquired by E. B. Creasy & Company in 1967.

 2005 annual general meeting (AGM) of E. B. Creasy turned intense when shareholders scrutinised the performance of the company and allegations of financial irregularities.
 Al-Nakib, a Kuwaiti investor and the second-largest shareholder at the time, had tried to ask a question at the AGM.
 He was called a "troublesome foreigner" by the chairman of the company, A. Rajaratnam.
 Al-Nakib initiated a legal case against the company.
 He stated in his petition that the board of directors of E. B. Creasy acted prejudicial to the interest of the company and detrimental to the minority shareholders of the company.